Havrushchenko/employee-tracker/README.md

   [Walkthrough Video](./assets/img/command-line-walkthrough.mp4)

   We look forward to a further updates.
 In next version of program will be added the ability to do the following: update employee managers, view employees by manager, view employees by department, delete departments, roles, and employees.
 The logic of adding roles and employees will also be adjusted.

-View the total utilized budget of a department—in other words, the combined salaries of all employees in that department.

   ## Installation:
   The application will be invoked by using the following command: node server.